 Following several abortive attempts to make use of the building, Horton Chapel remained closed and at risk, until founding members of MGSO4 Epsom & Ewell Arts Festival urged councillors to consider a community bid that could benefit everyone.

 Horton Chapel Arts & Heritage Society (HCAHS) was formed as a grassroots charity and won the council’s formal bid process with a dynamic vision of a creative arts centre and social space, run as an independent, self-sustaining, not-for-profit enterprise.
+This phase was called ‘The Horton Chapel Project.’

-Over the past four years, HCAHS has raised almost £2m for The Horton Chapel Project, to bring this vision to life.
+Between 2017 and 2022, HCAHS raised more than £3m to bring this vision to life.
 National Lottery Heritage Fund has provided grants totalling £1.7m, with other contributions for specific parts of the project from: Architectural Heritage Fund, Power to Change, Viridor Credits, #Iwillfund, Institute of Conservation and Tru Vue, Surrey County Councillor Member’s Allocation and some private donations.
-This fundraising has been matched with £1.4m in ‘Section 106’ developers’ funds, generated from the building of new homes on the hospital sites, allocated by Epsom & Ewell Borough Council.
+This fundraising was matched with £1.4m in ‘Section 106’ developers’ funds, generated from the building of new homes on the hospital sites, allocated by Epsom & Ewell Borough Council.

 Construction work began in 2019, following a ceremony on 18 June when the Mayor of Epsom & Ewell, Councillor John Beckett, was presented with an engraved silver spade, with which he dug the first patch of ground.